Scientific research is one of the Finnish Food Authority’s statutory duties, and it is linked with its duties and influence in society.

 The Finnish Food Authority participates in joint research projects with other research institutes.
 The most important Finnish partners in cooperation include universities and sectoral research institutes, especially the Tulanet consortium.
 The Finnish Food Authority is also involved in international research networks, where the partners include universities as well as research institutes and laboratories in the field.

-Cooperation Group on Ethics of Scientific Research
+Ethics of Scientific Research

 Scientific research follows responsible conduct of research, and it is ethically acceptable, reliable, and produces credible results.